Ancient Rome: Religion

 As contact with the Greeks increased, the old Roman gods became increasingly associated with Greek gods.
-Thus, Jupiter was perceived to be the same deity as Zeus, Mars became associated with Ares, and Neptune with Poseidon.
-The Roman gods also assumed the attributes and mythologies of these Greek gods.
 Under the Empire, the Romans absorbed the mythologies of their conquered subjects, often leading to situations in which the temples and priests of traditional Italian deities existed side by side with those of foreign gods.

 Beginning with Emperor Nero in the 1st century AD, Roman official policy towards Christianity was negative, and at some point, being a Christian could be punishable by death.
 Under Emperor Diocletian, the persecution of Christians reached its peak.
 However, it became an officially supported religion in the Roman state under Diocletian's successor, Constantine I, with the signing of the Edict of Milan in 313, and quickly became dominant.
 All religions except Christianity were prohibited in 391 AD by an edict of Emperor Theodosius I.